forcedotcom/aura/README.md

 artifact in your project.
 They define the version of Aura that your project is using and each artifact
 <dependency> should use the same version.

+## Next Steps

+Now that you've created your first app, you might be wondering where do I go from here?
+There is much more to learn about Aura.
+Here are a few ideas for next steps.

+### Read the Documentation

-To find out more about Aura, start up your Jetty server and type `http://localhost:8080/auradocs/docs.app` into your browser to access the documentation.
+Start up your Jetty server and type `http://localhost:8080/auradocs/docs.app` into your browser to access the documentation.

+### Explore the Aura Note Sample App

+Explore the capabilities of the Aura framework through the [Aura Note sample app](https://github.com/forcedotcom/aura-note).
+Aura Note is a note-taking app showcasing the simplicity of building apps on Aura.